-Under the Lobbying Disclosure Law, 65 Pa.C.S. § 13A01, et seq., the Commission's responsibilities include enforcement, issuing advisories, and participating on the Lobbying Disclosure Regulatory Committee through the Commission Chair or his designee.
+Under the Lobbying Disclosure Law, 65 Pa.C.S. § 13A01, et seq., the Commission's responsibilities include enforcement and issuing advisories.
 Responsibility for the administration of the registration and reporting requirements is vested in the Pennsylvania Department of State.

 ADVISORIES